 If you ever try weaving tapestry on a loom with inadequate tension you will notice that it can become frustrating when your warp is moving as you are trying to beat your weft.
 It won’t fully compress unless you fiddle with it.
 Weaving already takes long enough – we don’t have time for that!

 Pattern weaving, on the other hand, requires a tension that is less tight.
 That does not mean that you want a loose warp.
-You want the warp to still be tight enough that it it maintains your correct warp spacing.
+You want the warp to still be tight enough that it maintains your correct warp spacing because loose warp will move around.

 Pattern weaving (this includes plain weave) actually deflects the warp instead of flowing over it.
 This means that you will need a little bit of flexibility in the warp so that it can move.
 If your warp is too tight when weaving a pattern then it won’t weave up correctly.